FOSS-Supremacy/crawling-agony/README.md

 - Support modding
 - Add natural disasters

+## Chat

+You can join in our discussion rooms on Matrix [here](https://matrix.to/#/#foss-supremacy-join:matrix.org).

+Once you join, request for an invite to the Matrix space.

 ## How To Contribute

 - Download the [Godot Engine](https://godotengine.org/) (normal variant, not C#)